aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/working-with-assignment/_index.md

 ---
-title: How to Set Contour: Working with Assignment in Aspose.Tasks
+title: 'Setting Contour on Resource Assignments in .NET'
-linktitle: How to Set Contour: Working with Assignment in Aspose.Tasks
+linktitle: 'Setting Contour on Resource Assignments in .NET'
 second_title: Aspose.Tasks .NET API
 description: Learn how to set contour for resource assignments in .NET using Aspose.Tasks.
 Explore project management API features and add resource to task.
 weight: 13